Cross In the Beginning . . . The Presence in the Midst

 Textbook Recommendation

 One of my favorite introductory Hebrew textbooks is Biblical Hebrew: A Text and Workbook, by Bonnie Pedrotti Kittel, Vicki Hoffer, and Rebecca Abts Wright (Yale University Press, 1989).
-I recently got the second edition, complete with CD -- excellent!
+I also have the second edition, complete with CDs -- excellent!
 This textbook uses a highly "inductive" approach; if you prefer a more traditional approach (memorize the paradigm and then see how to apply it) best choose a different book.

 Biblical Hebrew Grammar Summary